bcrowell/bcrowell.github.io/psychopathic_ai/index.md

 In a [2019 crash](https://www.latimes.com/california/story/2022-01-19/a-tesla-on-autopilot-killed-two-people-in-gardena-is-the-driver-guilty-of-manslaughter), a Tesla on autopilot barreled down a freeway off-ramp, ran a red light, and killed two people in a Honda.
 The car's owner is being tried for manslaughter, but the real criminal is Musk, who has told drivers that they can take their hands off the wheel and stop paying attention.

 In 2021, Tesla [stopped releasing data from accidents](https://cleantechnica.com/2022/12/29/california-bans-deceptive-self-driving-claims/) caused by their system, which is a beta test being conducted on human guinea pigs.
-There are other systems using better sensors that are [much more reliable](https://www.theverge.com/2019/4/24/18512580/elon-musk-tesla-driverless-cars-lidar-simulation-waymo), but Musk doesn't want to use them, because they take [about $500](https://futurism.com/the-byte/500-lidar-system-prove-elon-musk-wrong) off of his bottom line.
+There are other systems using better sensors that are [much more reliable](https://www.theverge.com/2019/4/24/18512580/elon-musk-tesla-driverless-cars-lidar-simulation-waymo), but Musk doesn't want to use them, because they'd take [about $500](https://futurism.com/the-byte/500-lidar-system-prove-elon-musk-wrong) off of his bottom line.
 It's a race to the bottom, and Tesla plans to win.

 Musk is also one of the founders of [OpenAI](https://en.wikipedia.org/wiki/OpenAI), which makes